Chuck Douglas: Career

 Douglas was admitted to the bar in 1968 and commenced practice in Manchester, Hillsborough County, New Hampshire, from 1970 to 1972.
 He was legal counsel and legislative counsel to Governor Meldrim Thomson Jr. from 1973 to 1974.
 He served as associate justice, New Hampshire superior court, from 1974 to 1976, as associate justice, New Hampshire Supreme Court, from 1977 to 1983, and senior justice from 1983 to 1985.

 Elected as a Republican to the 101st Congress, Douglas served as United States Representative for the state of New Hampshire from (January 3, 1989 – January 3, 1991).
 He served as a member of the Committee on the Judiciary from January 3, 1989 to October 28, 1990.
 He was an unsuccessful candidate for reelection in 1990 to the 102nd Congress.
+From 2014 through 2017 he was Legal Counsel to the N.H.
+House of Representatives.
+In 2024 he served as Legal Counsel to the Nikki Haley for President campaign in New Hampshire.

 Douglas has served as an Adjunct Faculty member at University of New Hampshire School of Law and at the American Bar Association's Appellate Judge's Seminars.
-He has served as Chairman of the New Hampshire Constitution Bicentennial Education Commission and a member of the Constitutional Convention Study Commission.
+He served as Chairman of the New Hampshire Constitution Bicentennial Education Commission and a member of the Constitutional Convention Study Commission.

-In addition to publishing over forty articles, Douglas is the author of two books.
+In addition to publishing over forty articles, Douglas is the author of three books.
 One, New Hampshire Practice and Procedure: Family Law is the definitive source for New Hampshire Divorce and family law, and is used by New Hampshire divorce and family law attorneys, and is frequently referred to in New Hampshire Supreme Court decisions.
 He also authored the New Hampshire Evidence Manual.
 This evidence book is relied upon by New Hampshire lawyers and courts during litigation, and is cited to by the New Hampshire Supreme Court.
+In 2022 the book C.C.A.
+Baldi, The King of Little Italy about his great grandfather in Philadelphia was published.

 As of 2023, he has been chairman of the Governor's Judicial Selection Commission since 2017.
 He was chairman of the New Hampshire Judicial Retirement Plan Board of Trustees from 2004 to 2008, and thereafter Executive Director of the Plan.
 He received a Lifetime Achievement Award from the New Hampshire Association for Justice in 2014 and a Distinguished Service to the Profession Award from the New Hampshire Bar Association in 2017.
 In 2018 he was named the #1 Personal Injury Trial Lawyer in New Hampshire by N.H.
 Magazine.

-A retired Colonel with the New Hampshire Army National Guard (1968 to 1991), Douglas practices law as the President of Douglas Leonard & Garvey P.C., a seven-attorney, plaintiff's and employment law firm in Concord.
+A retired colonel with the New Hampshire Army National Guard (1968 to 1991), Douglas practices law as the President of Douglas Leonard & Garvey P.C., a plaintiff's law firm in Concord.
 He is also the publisher of the Bow Times newspaper in Bow, N.H. where he served on the Town Budget Committee.